canjs/can-set/README.md

 set.difference( {completed: true}, {} )  //-> null
 ```

-## set.count(a, algebra) -> Number

-Returns the number of items that might be loaded by set _A_.
-This makes use of set.Algebra's
-By default, this returns Infinity.

 ## set.union(a, b, algebra) -> set | undefined

 Returns a set that represents the union of _A_ and _B_ (_A_ ∪ _B_).